zliu41/CIPs/CIP-plutus-modules/README.md

 directly, so this variation does involve significant changes to the CEK machine itself.

+#### Subvariation: Module-level recursion

+Many modules define recursive functions at the top-level.
+In this variation, the innermost body of a script is further restricted to the form `λSelf.<value>`, and `resolveScriptDependencies applies an implicit `fix` to the script body, after supplying the script arguments.
+Like the other λs binding script arguments, the `λSelf.` need not appear in the actual representation; we know it has to be there so we can just store the body of the `λ`.
+When a script is evaluated, the value of the script is just added to the environment in the same way as the script arguments.
+The script can then refer to its own value using `Self`.

 ### Modules in TPLC

 No change is needed in TPLC.